rnag/cargo-rx/README.md

 ### From binaries

-Check out the [Releases page] for prebuilt binaries compatible with various architectures.
+Check out the [Releases page] for pre-built binaries compatible with various architectures.

 ### From *crates.io*